What remains of Dryburgh Abbey lies a short distance from the Scottish Borders village of St Boswells.

 Sir Walter Scott of Abbotsford a great literary genius and Field Marshall Earl Haig, the commander in chief of the British Expeditionary Force in France during World War I lie close to each other in the North Transept Chapel.

-For those who make the journey to this quiet corner of the world there is much more to see but it’s easy to appreciate the attraction of a life of contemplation, even today.
-The location and solitude makes it a special place.
+For those who make the journey to this quiet corner of the world, there is much more to see but it’s easy to appreciate the attraction of a life of contemplation, even today.
+The location and solitude make it a special place.